lilsharu/course-notes/LC2K.md

 ---
 Relevant Classes: [[EECS 370]]

+LC2K is a "fake" (albeit Turing Complete) [[Assembly|Assembly Language]] designed by the EECS 370 staff to make learning the concepts of assembly easier (without the ridiculous number of opcodes and other functionality most real assembly languages have).

 Instructions are 32 bits in size, registers are 32 bits.
 There are 8 registers, where register 0 is always 0.
 It supports $2^{16} = 65536$ words of memory (so there are only that many possible instructions and total pieces of memory).

 ## LC2K [[Instruction Set Architecture (ISA)|ISA]]